-Nominated for “Most Promising Group” at the annual Central Canadian Bluegrass Awards in Deerhurst in 2016, Davis & Grant is a Canadian bluegrass band based in Port Perry, Ontario.
+Nominated for “Most Promising Group” at the annual Central Canadian Bluegrass Awards in Deerhurst in 2016 and 2017, Davis & Grant is a Canadian bluegrass band based in Port Perry, Ontario.
 They debuted their band in 2012 and have dedicated themselves to preserving traditional bluegrass music ever since.
 The combination of Robert Davis’s true bluegrass voice in driving songs or gentle ballads, coupled with Haydee Grant’s subtle harmonies, create that strong blend of male and female vocals which is their signature trademark sound.
 This band truly has a connection onstage with each other, their music, and their bluegrass fans.

 Lead vocals harmony and rhythm guitar